 Helpline in Scotland

 Uses a different telephone number (0141 212 8710) to Diabetes UK Helpline.
-Calls originating in Scotland are answered by qualified counsellors based in Diabetes Scotland's Glasgow office.
+Calls originating in Scotland are answered by trained counsellors based in Diabetes Scotland's Glasgow office.
 If no one in Helpline Scotland is available, calls will automatically be forwarded to the Helpline service in London.

 You can also email Helpline Scotland email@example.com.